zazedd/ltx/README.md

 ```
 Style it however you like

-Then, in your markdown do it just like mdx but with the normal Latex begin\end syntax:
+Then, in your Latex do it just like mdx but with the normal begin\end syntax:

 ```tex
 \begin{ocaml}